AD-SDL/rpl_workcell/README.md

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](assets/AD_Fig.jpg)

 An RPL "workflow" is a program to cause one or more actions to be performed on equipment within a workcell.
 It comprises two components:
-* The **workcell definition** defines the XXXXs that comprise a workcell, and associated static infrastructure that are to be used by the workflow
+* The **workcell definition** defines the modules that comprise a workcell, and associated static infrastructure that are to be used by the workflow
-* The **workflow definition** defines the sequence of actions that are to be executed in order on the nodes.
+* The **workflow definition** defines the sequence of actions that are to be executed in order on the modules.

 ## Workcell definition

-This is specified by a YAML file that defines the nodes and associated static infrastructure that are to be used by the workflow.
-E.g., see [this example](https://github.com/AD-SDL/rpl_workcell/blob/main/pcr_workcell/pcr_workcell.yaml).
-The file comprises two sections, *config* and *modules*:
+This is specified by a YAML file (e.g., [pcr_workcell.yaml](https://github.com/AD-SDL/rpl_workcell/blob/main/pcr_workcell/pcr_workcell.yaml)) comprising two sections, *config* and *modules*:

-* The **config** section defines various variables that may be used elsewhere in the workcell.
+The **config** section defines various infrastructure services that may be used elsewhere in the workcell.
 For example, here is the config from the example just listed.

 ```
   ros_namespace: rpl_workcell                                 # ???